janwilmake/xymake/README.md

 Goals:

 - provide an easy way to interact with X context programatically (using APIs and MCP) in different formats
+- focus lies on creating full-context conversations in plain text
 - provide an easy way for devs to build with X actions such as posting
 - strong focus on UX that enables high adoption